 - Shorten the length of your loan so you pay less interest

-- Move your loan from a variable rate mortgage to a fixed-rate mortgage to lock in a lower interest rate and not have to worry about your interest rates increasing
+- Move your loan from a variable-rate mortgage to a fixed-rate mortgage to lock in a lower interest rate without worrying about your interest rates increasing.

 Benefits of Refinancing

-Refinancing is usually a means to save money you would normally be spending on your mortgage to save, invest, or spend elsewhere.
+Refinancing usually saves money you would normally spend on your mortgage to save, invest, or spend elsewhere.

 Increase Cash Flow

-Refinancing your home and pulling out equity can create new opportunities for homeowners to make investments or improvements to their life.
+Refinancing your home and pulling out equity can create new opportunities for homeowners to make investments or improve their lives.

 More Money Every Month

-Refinancing your home to get a lower interest rate can free up a portion of your monthly income that would normally go towards paying interest on your mortgage.
+Refinancing your home to get a lower interest rate can free up a portion of your monthly income that normally goes toward paying interest on your mortgage.
 Let’s say you can lower your interest rate by 0.5%.
-Whatever the difference is between your original monthly payment and your new monthly payment, is now extra money you can spend or save.
+Whatever the difference between your original monthly payment and your new one, there is now extra money you can spend or save.

 Pay Off Your Home Loan Sooner

-Refinancing your home can also shorten the length of your loan which would allow you to pay down your debt and build up equity faster.
+Refinancing your home can also shorten the length of your loan, allowing you to pay down your debt and build up equity faster.
 There are many reasons you might want to pay off your home sooner.
-Perhaps you want to purchase a rental property or just reduce your overall debt.
+Perhaps you want to purchase a rental property or reduce your overall debt.